acolote1998/humble-gladiators-2/backend/docs/TO DOs.md

 # TO DOs - Humble Gladiators 2

+- [ ] Language content module
+    - [ ] Make campaign have a language (an enum of available languages)
+    - [ ] Make all items and characters have a name and description per language (example EN_NAME, EN_DESCRIPTION)
+        - [ ] On booster opening, check the language of the campaign, and then try to get that name and description in that language. if the result is null, we need to send the name and description in english to Gemini, and generate the name and description in the desired language.
+Then add the translated name and description to the ItemTemplate or CharacterInstance, which will then be saved together with the rest.
+This way, we always translate on demand on booster opening, instead of generating ALL languages when all the content is created, this way we favour efficency and performance of the app)
+    - [ ] When sending items and so to the frontend, the server would have to check in which language the campaign is setted, and get those values for the name and description fields.
+Possibly, we could check if all the fields exist in the language maybe? to avoid sending nulls? and if not, either send them in english or generate the missing through gemini
 - [X] Hero Creation backend
     - [ ] Make a hero creating button for the frontend
     - [X] Add validation in backend to never allow more than one hero created by campaign